Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-YKIN_NCGDpo.md

 # [February 2nd, 2021 Livestream](../2021-02-02.md)
 ## Q&A: Will we get two character slots for Jetpacks and Blade Runners
 https://www.youtube.com/watch?v=YKIN_NCGDpo
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Do you ever think you'll give us more than one Body Slot?](./yt-b8xgQlBZ_yc.md) [https://www.youtube.com/watch?v=b8xgQlBZ_yc](https://www.youtube.com/watch?v=b8xgQlBZ_yc)
+This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Add body slots so we can use Blade Runners and Jetpacks at the same time?](./yt-XkDGnJwkY18.md) [https://www.youtube.com/watch?v=XkDGnJwkY18](https://www.youtube.com/watch?v=XkDGnJwkY18)

 ### Topics